GENERAL CONDITIONS OF CARRIAGE

 Unaccompanied minors are children from 5 to 11, who travel under the custody of the Carrier.
 Children under the age of 5 are not allowed to travel unaccompanied.
 Children in the age from 12 to 16 are considered young Passengers and do not need to travel under the custody of the Carrier, unless the parents request the service.
 A special customer service for unaccompanied minors

 aged between 5 and 11 is available.
-For further information and to book the service, in case of scheduled flights it is necessary to contact the Booking Office.
-In case of charter flights, it is necessary to contact Albastar dedicated team or through the travel agency, which shall provide the Carrier with the personal data of the person who is accompanying the minor to the airport of departure and of the person who is collecting the minor at the airport of destination.
+For further information and to book the service, it is necessary to contact the Booking Office or, in case of charter flights through the travel agency, which shall provide the Carrier with the personal data of the person who is accompanying the minor to the airport of departure and of the person who is collecting the minor at the airport of destination.
 The Booking Office and/or the travel agency shall provide all necessary instructions concerning the procedure for unaccompanied minors and the payment of the relevant service fee.
 The unaccompanied minor must arrive at the Carrier’s check-in desks in the airport of departure at least 2 hours before departure time.
 If not, the service and the subsequent boarding and departure may not be guaranteed.
 That being the case, the price of the Ticket and of the customer service for the unaccompanied minor shall not be refunded.

 SPECIAL ASSISTANCE – ACCOMPANIMENT AT THE AIRPORT